 Freezing temperatures push Asian gas prices to new records

+- If the cold weather abates, prices may be near a peak as demand for heating fuel diminishes, traders and analysts said.
+Temperatures are expected to rise to above-average in Tokyo, Beijing, Seoul and Shanghai over the next few weeks, weather data from Refinitiv Eikon showed.

-SINGAPORE: Freezing temperatures across Asia and Europe are driving liquefied natural gas (LNG) prices to record highs and pushing up European gas prices as buyers grapple with shrinking inventories and a shortage of tankers.
+SINGAPORE: Freezing temperatures across Asia and Europe are driving liquefied natural gas (LNG) prices to record highs and pushing up the cost of shipping the fuel globally as buyers grapple with tight inventories and a shortage of tankers.

-But with milder weather forecast, prices may peak soon as demand for heating fuel diminishes, traders and analysts said.
+Demand for super-cooled natural gas has surged in recent years as buyers, particularly China and India, move away from dirtier coal-polluting power plants.
+Prices had remained relatively low until late 2019, when unexpected cold weather and bottlenecked shipments caused prices to surge.

+Spot Asian LNG prices are up more than 1,000% since touching a record low below $2 per mmBtu in May during lockdowns to stem the spread of the coronavirus.
+US natural gas prices hit a six-week high on Tuesday, while the cost to ship LNG from the United States to Asia hit an all-time record, in part due to a logjam in the Panama Canal, where vessels transit from the US Gulf to the Pacific.

 S&P Global Platts' Japan-Korea-Marker (JKM), a reference point for Asian spot LNG prices, rose to $28.221 per million British thermal units (mmBtu) on Monday for a cargo to be delivered in February.
 At least one Japanese utility paid over $30 per mmBtu for a cargo for late January delivery, traders said.